carloscinelli/sensemakr/vignettes/sensemakr.md

 ## Introduction to `sensemakr`

-The `sensemakr` package simply builds upon and makes more accessible a brand of sensitivity analysis closesly related to well known concepts of \textiT{omitted variable bias.} One has a linear outcome moel, and imagines that certain important confounders might be missing from it.
+The `sensemakr` package simply builds upon and makes more accessible a brand of sensitivity analysis closesly related to well known concepts of \textit{omitted variable bias.} One has a linear outcome moel, and imagines that certain important confounders might be missing from it.
 Given what \textit{is} in the model, what would need to be the properties of an omitted confounder to have biased your estimate by a certain amount (or as we put it, to imply an adjusted estimate that differs from the actual by that amount)?
 In addition to changing the point estimate, such a confounder would change the standard errors, t-values, p-values, etc., making the adjusted versions of these quantities of interest as well.

 The challenge is to characterize a hypothesized troublesome confounder in such a way that enables the user to ask "is this an unobserved confounder that could likely exist in my circumstance?"
 This depends heavily on the research design and information about the treatment assignment process.
 Sensitivity analysis is only a tool for elaborating our discussion of what might have gone wrong in a given observational analysis -- not for tell us that nothing has gone wrong.